Christmas in the Stable: Plot

 A mother tells a story about the very first Christmas to her child.
 Although it had happened a long time ago in a distant land, the child imagines that it had happened on his parents' farm.

 A man and a woman are very tired after a long journey and want to sleep, but there is no light in the courtyards around them.
 Therefore, the two travelers go into a stable.
 When the couple is in the stable the animals walk around the woman and warm her up.
-A short time later, the woman gets a baby.
+A short time later, the woman has a baby.
 All stars suddenly light up, one is particularly bright and stands directly above the stable.
 The shepherds in the fields wonder why there is a star above the stable.
 When they see the newborn child, they realize that the star is shining for the child.
 Since there is no bed, the woman puts her child in a crib.
 The child sleeps and is watched by the shepherds and animals.
 The poinsettia is shining in the sky above the stable.